Early career salaries in optics and photonics: How much do these young engineers and scientists earn?

-Women represent a minority of ECPs, but their median earnings are two percent higher than their male counterparts.
-ECPs who prefer to self-describe their gender make up only one percent of respondents, but earn the highest median salary.
+Men represent a majority of early career professionals, with median earnings five percent higher than their female colleagues.
+Early career professional who prefer to self-describe their gender make up only one percent of respondents and earn three percent more than their male counterparts.

 |Gender||Percentage of Workers||Median Salary|

-Which countries have the highest ECP salaries in optics and photonics?
+Which countries have the highest early career professional salaries in optics and photonics?

-Early Career Professionals in the United States, Germany, and Canada earn the highest median salaries.
+Early career professionals in the United States, Germany, and the Netherlands earn the highest median salaries.

 What are the most popular engineering degrees for ECPs?

-More than two-thirds of ECPs are engineers (68%).
+More than two-thirds of early career professionals are engineers (68%).
 These engineers are trained in a variety of specialties, including:

 |Engineering Degree||Median Salary||Percentage of Workers|

-What inspired ECPs to pursue careers in optics and photonics?
+What inspired early career professionals to pursue careers in optics and photonics?

 Early career professionals cite a variety of inspirations for their careers studying and applying light, including mentors, the opportunities of a growing field, and scientific curiosity about light.